 Until next time, keep doing what only you can do!
 Bless those around you by being you at your authentic best!

-If you’re not a subscriber, please join the Manners Mentor family by signing up in the box below this post.
+If you’re not a subscriber, please join the Manners Mentor family by signing up on this page.
 You’ll have access to our subscriber-only comment section and Facebook group where you’ll meet some of the nicest people from around the corner and around the globe!

 Until next time…